EvolSoft/Broadcaster/README.md

 ***This Plugin uses the New API.
 You can't install it on old versions of PocketMine.***

 You can set custom automatic messages and you can also send messages with /sm and send popups with /sp commands.<br>
-You can also customize colors (only from MCPE v0.11.0), prefixes, suffixes and intervals. (read documentation)
+You can also customize colors, prefixes, suffixes and intervals.
+You can use the & sign instead of §.

 **Commands:**